wbshu/Crowd_Counting_in_the_Frequency_Domain/README.md

 # Crowd Counting in the Frequency Domain

 This repository is the official implementation of [Crowd Counting in the Frequency Domain](https://openaccess.thecvf.com/content/CVPR2022/papers/Shu_Crowd_Counting_in_the_Frequency_Domain_CVPR_2022_paper.pdf) and `Generalized Characteristic Function Loss for Crowd Analysis in the
-Frequency Domain' (will appear on TPAMI 2023)
+Frequency Domain' (appear on TPAMI 2024)

 ## Some notes